 If you’re not sure how often you should be meeting, you’ve come to the right place.
 In this post, we’ll cover meeting cadence suggestions, the types of recurring meetings that fit for each cadence, and how to figure out which ones are right for you and your team.

-Before we dive in, it’s important to understand what we mean by meeting cadence.
-This isn’t a reference to the pace of a meeting once you’re in one.
-Rather, meeting cadence refers to the frequency of meetings, or how often recurring meetings are held.
+Meeting cadence refers to the frequency of team meetings, or how often recurring meetings are held.
 Some common meeting cadences are daily, weekly, bi-weekly, monthly, bi-monthly, and quarterly.

 When someone says they’d like to meet on a weekly cadence, for example, you might wonder, “What is a weekly cadence?”
 It simply means they want to meet once a week.
 A bi-weekly cadence means they want to meet every other week, a monthly cadence means they want to meet once a month, and so on.

 The cadence of your recurring meetings will depend at least in part on the purpose of the meeting.
 Below are some possible staff meeting cadences, common applications for each cadence, and a few links to sample meeting agendas:

 Quarterly meetings are great for sharing a high-level view of what the team is working on and/or towards.
 Some common uses for a quarterly meeting cadence are:

 Monthly recurring meetings tend to dig a little deeper than quarterly meetings.
 As a result, this meeting cadence is great for management-level check-ins:

 A weekly meeting cadence is relatively high-frequency.
 In these meetings, attendees can really dig into the nitty-gritty of weekly progress and projections.
 You’ll find them used at every level of an organization for different purposes: